A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius representation: Basic ingredients in gauge theories of gravity

 For a metric tensor of the tangent space $g=g_{\mu\nu}dx^{\mu}\otimes dx^{\nu}$ and a metric of the internal space bundle $g=g_{IJ}\xi^{I}\otimes \xi^{J}$, pulling back it by $\mathbf{e}$ and $(\mathbf{e}^{-1})^{*}$, the following relation is obtained~\cite{Wald:1984rg,Carroll:2004st}:

 respectively.
 This relation connects the metric tensor on the internal space to that on the manifold, and vice versa.

-Since the frame field $\mathbf{e}$ can be expressed as Eq~(\ref{Frame field as a section of TM Otimes dualV}), {\it i\,.e\,.,} a section of $T^{*}\mathcal{M}\otimes\mathcal{V}$, the covariant derivative of $\mathbf{e}$, denote $\mathcal{D}\mathbf{e}$, becomes as follows:
+Since the frame field $\mathbf{e}$ can be expressed as Eq.~(\ref{Frame field as a section of TM Otimes dualV}), {\it i\,.e\,.,} a section of $T^{*}\mathcal{M}\otimes\mathcal{V}$, the covariant derivative of $\mathbf{e}$, denote $\mathcal{D}\mathbf{e}$, becomes as follows:

-where $\tilde{\Gamma}^{\rho}_{\mu\nu}$ and $\omega^{I}{}_{J\mu}$ are the affine connection of the tangent bundle and the spin connection of the internal space bundle, respectively.
+where $\tilde{\Gamma}^{\rho}_{\mu\nu}$ and $\omega^{I}{}_{J\mu}$ are the affine connection components of the tangent bundle and the connection 1-form components of the internal space bundle, respectively.
 In component form, the above formula is expressed as follows:

 In the same way, $\mathcal{D}_{\mu}e_{I}{}^{\nu}$ is calculated as follows: